Hamblin’s offensive prowess lifts her into NKU record books

 “I started off really well in the exhibition matches and when I got hurt, it put a damper on my mood,” Hamblin said.
 “I didn’t want my senior year to go this way.”

-Hamblin has still scored six goals so far this season, including a two goal performance against Youngstown State and a goal against Milwaukee on Oct.
+Hamblin has overcome injuries though, scored 10 goals this season, including a two goal performance against Youngstown State and a goal against Milwaukee on Oct.
 7.

 Hamblin started playing sports when she was four years old, but her parents could tell soccer was her favorite.